Top 10 Things to do in New Zealand

 7. Go glacier heli-hiking

-South Island’s south west is home to the twin-glaciers which plunge down through rainforest to almost sea level – the Franz Josef Glacier and Fox Glacier.
+South Island’s south-west is home to the twin-glaciers which plunge down through the rainforest to almost sea level – the Franz Josef Glacier and Fox Glacier.
 From above, these rivers of ice cut through the dramatic Southern Alps, but to really appreciate their scale and beauty, you need to see them from the air on a thrilling helicopter flight and then get up close by taking a guided hike on one of the glaciers.
-As well as clambering around incredible ice formations and learning about the glaciers, there’s also the chance to visit ice caves and other wonderful formations below the upper ice fall.
-For the hike you’ll need to be fairly fit, and all your equipment can be hired locally.
+As well as clambering around incredible ice formations and learning about the glaciers, there’s also the chance to visit ice caves and other wonderful formations below the upper icefall.
+For the hike, you’ll need to be fairly fit, and all your equipment can be hired locally.

 8. Go whale watching from Kaikoura

 Kaikoura, on the east coast of South Island, is world-renowned for its whale watching, and there are options aplenty, from boat trips to flightseeing from the air.
 Towering snow-covered peaks fall to the ocean here and offshore a deep undersea canyon attracts an extraordinary abundance of marine life.
 Experience the thrill of seeing giant sperm whale fluking, dusky dolphins and Hector’s dolphins at play, and fur seals on the hunt.
 Or even get into the water and swim with dolphins yourself.